 Disclaimer: This post may contain affiliate links which means that we receive a small commission, at no extra cost to you, if you make a purchase.

 There are 3 simple steps to making a badnana for your dog that repels nasty, biting insects.

 Step 1 – Get or Make Your Dog a Bandana

 You have several options that vary in effort and cost.

 You can make your own dog bandana from a sheet of fabric or an old shirt.

-You can cut it out free-hand or by placing another dog bandana on the fabric and cutting around it.
+You can cut it out free-hand in a triangle shape or by placing another dog bandana on the fabric and cutting around it.

 The down-side to doing this this way is, unless you bind the edges, this bandana will fray easily and start to not look so nice quickly.